ooples/pine_script_docs/source/concepts/Strategies.rst

 ..    include:: <isonum.txt>

-A *strategy* is a Pine script that can send, modify and cancel *buy/sell orders*.
+A *strategy* is a Pine Script™ that can send, modify and cancel *buy/sell orders*.
 Strategies allow you to perform *backtesting* (emulation of a strategy trading on historical data) and *forwardtesting* (emulation of a strategy trading on realtime data) according to your algorithms.

-A strategy written in Pine has many of the same capabilities as a Pine *indicator*.
+A strategy written in Pine Script™ has many of the same capabilities as a Pine Script™ *indicator*.
 When you write a strategy, it must start with the `strategy() <https://www.tradingview.com/pine-script-reference/v5/#fun_strategy>`__ function call.
 Strategies may plot data, but they can also place, modify and cancel orders.
 They also have